tomhudak/tomhudak.github.io/_posts/2019-01-26-sql-server-should-i-use-varchar-n-varchar-8000-or-varchar-max.md

 ### TL;DR

-Use `nvarchar(n)` if you know that your data is not longer than 4000 characters and want to be 100% sure to be very performant (or pick 8000 lenghts if you are sure you don't use Unicode characters and can use `varchar`).
+Use `nvarchar(n)` if you know that your data is not longer than 4000 characters and want to be 100% sure to be very performant (or pick 8000 lengths if you are sure you don't use Unicode characters and can use `varchar`).

 ## Reasons for using varchar(n)
 - Your data is stored physically in row therefore have a more performant execution plan on it.
 - You can create indexes on your column.

 ## What's up with varchar(8000)?
 The max number for n is 8000 that you can specify for `varchar`.
-Reason being that the **maximum lenght you can store in row is 8 kB**, and every character in `varchar` takes 1 byte.
+Reason being that the **maximum length you can store in row is 8 kB**, and every character in `varchar` takes 1 byte.

 > The max for `nvarchar` is `nvarchar(4000)` since that one takes 2 bytes per char.